 Boston Medical Center

-Frederick L. Ruberg, MD, is associate professor of medicine and radiology at Boston University (BU) School of Medicine and clinical cardiologist at Boston Medical Center (BMC) in Boston, Massachusetts.
+Frederick L. Ruberg, MD, is the associate professor of medicine and radiology at Boston University (BU) School of Medicine and clinical cardiologist at Boston Medical Center (BMC) in Boston, Massachusetts.
 His research focuses on the application of non-invasive cardiac imaging for amyloidosis identification and clinical care optimization.
-Dr Ruberg serves as senior cardiologist in the BU Amyloidosis Center, associate chief for academic affairs, Section of Cardiovascular Medicine, co-director of the Cardiovascular Medicine Fellowship program, and director of the cardiac MRI program at BMC.
+Dr. Ruberg serves as senior cardiologist in the BU Amyloidosis Center, associate chief for academic affairs, Section of Cardiovascular Medicine, co-director of the Cardiovascular Medicine Fellowship program, and director of the cardiac MRI program at BMC.
 He is an associate editor of Circulation: Cardiovascular Imaging and a fellow of the American Heart Association.
-Dr Ruberg attended the University of Pennsylvania School of Medicine in Philadelphia.
+Dr. Ruberg attended the University of Pennsylvania School of Medicine in Philadelphia.